 - According to the CCHD, most transmission associated with outdoor sports has been related to off-field activities, such as sharing meals and during transportation in private vehicles where people were unmasked or partially masked.
 The College strongly encourages all Carroll athletes, coaches, and visiting teams to wear a mask correctly and consistently during shared transportation for scheduled sporting events.
-Do not share food or drink and all participants are encouraged to bring their own water bottles. - According to the CCHD, no one should attend any sports function as a spectator if they are exhibiting signs or symptoms of COVID-19 or are currently in quarantine for an exposure.
+Do not share food or drink and all participants are encouraged to bring their own water bottles. - According to the CCHD, no one should attend any sports function as a spectator if they are exhibiting signs or symptoms of COVID-19or any illness.
 Parents and other spectators with high-risk health conditions should strongly consider not attending indoor events or events held outdoors where appropriate physical distancing cannot be maintained.